-4. The grounds of review relied upon by Applicant in its review application are set out in its founding affidavit and may be summarized as follows:

-- 1. Second Respondent committed a gross irregularity of a material nature in the conduct of the arbitration proceedings by failing to have proper regard, if any, for the common cause facts and relevant legal principles, specifically, by: - 1.
-Failing to have regard for the principles distinguishing misconduct from incapacity and, more specifically, that the evidence and common cause facts were that Fourth Respondent (the employee) was not an alcoholic and did not suffer from alcoholism.
-The Second Respondent committed a gross irregularity in extending the requirement to treat alcoholism as a disease (i.e. an incapacity) to employees who are not alcoholics and who do not suffer from alcoholism (or any other medical illness) simply by virtue of the fact that their misconduct involved alcohol; - 2.
+- 4. The grounds of review relied upon by Applicant in its review application are set out in its founding affidavit and may be summarized as follows: - Second Respondent committed a gross irregularity of a material nature in the conduct of the arbitration proceedings by failing to have proper regard, if any, for the common cause facts and relevant legal principles, specifically, by: - 4.1.1.Failing to have regard for the principles distinguishing misconduct from incapacity and, more specifically, that the evidence and common cause facts were that Fourth Respondent (the employee) was not an alcoholic and did not suffer from alcoholism.
+The Second Respondent committed a gross irregularity in extending the requirement to treat alcoholism as a disease (i.e. an incapacity) to employees who are not alcoholics and who do not suffer from alcoholism (or any other medical illness) simply by virtue of the fact that their misconduct involved alcohol; - 4.1.2.
 Failing to properly consider the importance of the rule that Fourth Respondent had breached and the fact that Fourth Respondent was in a safety critical position which necessitated the strict application of that rule.
-In assessing the rule Second Respondent placed too much emphasis on other less relevant or irrelevant factors; - 3.
-Failing to apply the relevant legal principles with respect to the relevance of a serious written warning that had been issued to the employee for a similar offence and that was still valid;
+In assessing the rule Second Respondent placed too much emphasis on other less relevant or irrelevant factors;